java-deobfuscator/deobfuscator/README.md

 This project aims to deobfuscate most commercially-available obfuscators for Java.

 ## Update 02/20/18
-This project will likely be on pause for the next month or two because my arm is broken
+This project will likely be on pause for the next month or two because my arm is broken and after that for another year or two

 ## Quick Start